COOP Logo

 193cm over 93kg over 108kg

-How to lose weight?
 Keep a diary record of what you eat.
-After a week select the high calorie food you often eat that you can do without.
+After a week select the high/BAD calorie food you often eat that you can do without.
 Then don't eat it.
 For example if you switch to low fat milk instead of whole milk (1 cup a day) you could loose 5 pounds (2 kg) a year.
 Eliminate toast, jam, and butter in the morning, and you'll lose 16 pounds (7kg).

 If you have not lost weight, continue tracking what you eat in the diary, and after several more weeks, pick another food to eliminate.
 Expect to lose only a few pounds/kg a month if you want to really keep weight off.
 (No more than 10% of your weight in six months).